 When changes occur, don’t leave employees in the dark.
 Being transparent and providing clear communication eases anxiety and promotes trust.
 This approach also prevents rumors about what changes are taking place from circulating the office.
 Nothing will hinder a project more than gossip fueled by uncertainty.

 Defined policies for internal communication ensure the right message reaches employees.
 Leadership should develop a talk track for why a change is taking place and why it’s necessary.
 Keep the discussion to 3-4 easily defined points.
-It’s easier to prevent rumors is messaging is straightforward and concise.
+It’s easier to prevent rumors when messaging is straightforward and concise.

 Find the Internal Advocate